AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Create a self-registration link {#createaselfregistrationlink}

 You can also enable employees in your organization to register themselves as Learners to Adobe Learning Manager Account, without taking help from you as an administrator.
-The administrator can create a Self-Registration link and share with the employees, who can further register to Prime using their Adobe credentials.
+The administrator can create a Self-Registration link and share with the employees, who can further register to Learning Manager using their Adobe credentials.

 On the upper-right corner of the page, click **Add**, and choose **Self-Registration**.

 ![](assets/self-registration.png)

 The **Add Self-Registration Profile** dialog appears.
 Give this profile a name.
 Then add the manager's name.
-It's important to know that the manager must already be registered Learner in Prime.
+It's important to know that the manager must already be registered learner in Learning Manager.

 ![](assets/add-self-registrationprofile.png)